adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 11/4/20

+* Went through [Stanford's Karel Bot](https://compedu.stanford.edu/karel-reader/docs/python/en/chapter1.html)which used to teach Intro to programming at Stanford.
+So neat!

 ## 10/4/20

 * If stuck between too many little fixes, just start all over again!
 Far more efficient.